 Africa is a large landmass with significant mineral deposits, including uranium.
 It’s an exciting time for uranium mining in Africa, as uranium exploration and uranium mine development are on the rise in several countries across the continent.

-Here is a look at a selection of regions where uranium mining in Africa is taking center stage.
+Here’s a look at a selection of regions where uranium mining in Africa is taking center stage.

 Uranium mining in Africa: South Africa

-Energy consumption has been growing exponentially for many decades in the country, and nuclear reactors help it meet those increasing demands.
-The South African government intends to install 1 gigawatts of new nuclear capacity by 2030 and to extend the operating life of its existing nuclear reactors by 20 years.
-Eskom, the state utility, supplies about 95 percent of South Africa’s electricity and approximately 45 percent of the energy demand on the African continent.
+Energy consumption has been growing exponentially for many decades in the country, and nuclear reactors help South Africa meet those increasing demands.
+The South African government intends to install 1 gigawatt of new nuclear capacity by 2030, and is aiming to extend the operating life of its existing nuclear reactors by 20 years.
+State public utility Eskom supplies about 95 percent of South Africa’s electricity, and approximately 45 percent of the energy demand on the African continent.

 Uranium production in South Africa historically occurred as a by-product of mining for gold or copper, according to the World Nuclear Organization.
 In 1951, a company meant specifically to process by-products for the production of uranium was founded.
-In 1967, this was a function assumed by Nuclear Fuels Corporation of South Africa, currently a subsidiary of Anglo Gold Ashanti (ASX:AGG,NYSE:AU).
+In 1967, this function was assumed by Nuclear Fuels Corporation of South Africa, currently a subsidiary of AngloGold Ashanti (ASX:AGG,NYSE:AU).

-Much of the production activity for uranium as gold by-product is in the Witwatersrand Basin.
-Today, Anglo Gold Ashanti, the world’s third-biggest gold producer, produces uranium as a by-product within the Klerksdorp gold field of the Witwatersrand Basin.
+Much of South Africa’s production of uranium as a by-product of gold takes place in the Witwatersrand Basin.
+Today, AngloGold Ashanti, the world’s third biggest gold producer, produces uranium as a by-product within the Klerksdorp goldfield of the Witwatersrand Basin.

 Uranium mining in Africa: Niger